Team

 Postdoctoral Fellow / Writing Specialist

 Curiosity drove Wino from an active research career to academic writing and innovation management.
-Nevertheless, Wino has remained in the academic world and joined our team.
+Nevertheless, Wino has remained in close contact with the academic world and joined the Gebhard Lab from 2019 to 2021.
 With his extraordinary wealth of experience from his PhD times – where he studied the molecular mechanisms underlying heart failure as well as inflammatory responses in myocarditis – and his powerful mindset to develop and refine state-of-the-art ideas, and build up manuscripts and proposals, it is not surprising that he has his own successful company WiWright.

 Pubmed ORCID 0000-0002-3513-3618